Process-Based Risk Measures and Risk-Averse Control of Discrete-Time Systems: Introduction

-In this paper, we introduce and analyze a general class of risk measures, which we call \emph{process-based}.
-We consider a controlled process $\{X_t\}_{t=1,\dots,T}$ taking values in a Polish space $\Xc$ (the \emph{state space}), whose conditional distributions are described by controlled history-dependent transition kernels $Q_t: {\Xc}^t \times \Uc \rightarrow \Pc(\Xc)$, $t=1,\dots,\mbox{$T-1$}$, where $\Uc$ is a certain \emph{control space}.
+and $\Uc$ is a certain \emph{control space}.
 Any history-dependent (measurable) control $u_t=\pi_t(x_1,\dots,x_t)$ is allowed.
 In this setting, we are only interested in measuring risk of stochastic processes of the form $Z_t= c_t(X_t,u_t)$, $t=1,\dots,T$, where $c_t:\Xc\times\Uc \to\R$ can be any bounded measurable function.
 This restriction of the class of stochastic processes for which risk needs to be measured is one of the two cornerstones of our approach.
 The other cornerstone is our new concept of \emph{stochastic conditional time-consistency}.
 It is more restrictive than the usual time consistency, because it involves conditional distributions and uses stochastic dominance rather than the pointwise order.
 These two foundations allow for the development of a theory of dynamic risk measures which can be fully described by a sequence of static law invariant risk measures on a space~$\Vc$ of measurable functions on the state space $\Xc$.
 In the special case of controlled Markov processes, we derive the structure postulated in \cite{Ruszczynski2010Markov}, thus providing its solid theoretical foundations.
 We also derive dynamic programming equations in a much more general setting than that of \cite{Ruszczynski2010Markov}.

-In the extant literature, three basic approaches to introduce risk aversion in Markov decision processes have been employed: utility functions (see, e.g., \cite{Jaquette1973,Jaquette1975,Denardo1979}), mean--variance models (see. e.g., \cite{White1988,Filar1989,Mannor2013,arlotto2014markov}), and entropic (exponential) models (see, e.g., \cite{Howard1971,Marcus1997,Coraluppi1999,DiMasi1999,Levitt2001,bauerle2013more}).
+In the extant literature, three basic approaches to introduce risk aversion in Markov decision processes have been employed: utility functions (see, e.g., \cite{Jaquette1973,Jaquette1975,Denardo1979,bauerle2013more,jaskiewicz2013persistently}), mean--variance models (see. e.g., \cite{White1988,Filar1989,Mannor2013,arlotto2014markov}), and entropic (exponential) models (see, e.g., \cite{Howard1971,Marcus1997,bielecki1999risk,Coraluppi1999,DiMasi1999,Levitt2001,bauerle2013more}).
 Our approach generalizes the utility and exponential models; the mean--variance models do not satisfy, in general, the monotonicity and time-consistency conditions, except the version of \cite{ChenLiZhao2014}.